aopal/sgt/_dm notes/Dungeons/cube dungeon/notes.md

 - room at the middle left is an old cellar.
 There are a couple barrels of wine and some fungus growing on what may have once been potatoes and onions.
 There's a strong smell of alcohol (there's some extremely high quality vodka to be found here).
 There is a locked door into the catacombs
 - catacombs contain various coffins embedded into the walls.
   - The giant spiders will attack the party here
 - room in the bottom right: two torches still lit with a magical blue fire.
-An ornate coffin is interred hereup a small flight of stairs
+An ornate coffin is interred here up a small flight of stairs
-  - If the party opens the coffin they'll find the corpse of a knight (paladin).
-The weapons armor and shield are rotted away, but they'd be able to get a medallion of thoughts here.
-The shield bears the old sigil of Immog, a dragon's fang wreathed in fire
+  - As the party approaches the coffin an sword wraith commander will emerge, bearing weapons, a medallion of thoughts and a shield with the old sigil of immog, a dragon's fang wreathed in fire

 section 2:
 - room on the left holds 3 coffins, and a large mirror completely covering the wall opposite.
 Unless the party notices a trapped pressure plate (DC 15), the doors lock behind them upon entering.
-If they investigate carefully they'll notice that there's a small metal orb lying on the ground that is in the room but not visible in the mirror, and a small pedestal in one corner that only appears in the mirror.
+If they investigate carefully (DC 12) they'll notice that there's a small metal orb lying on the ground that is in the room but not visible in the mirror, and a small pedestal in one corner that only appears in the mirror.
 Putting the orb on the pedestal, which the players cannot see or feel but the orb can interact with, unlocks the doors
 - Room to the right of that looks to be an old armory and training ground. there are a variety of weapons strewn about, including a handful of +1 magic weapons (mostly daggers and swords - the party probably has better gear already)

 section 3: